RevenueCat/revenuecat-docs/docs_source/💰 Subscription Guidance/managing-subscriptions.md

     "0-0": "Apple",
     "0-1": "Apple does not allow developers to manage subscriptions on behalf of users.
 Your customers have to manually opt-out of renewal.
 The [Apple subscription terms](https://support.apple.com/en-us/HT202039) require users to cancel subscriptions at least 24 hours before the next renewal.", "1-0": "Google Play",
-    "1-1": "Google allows developers to cancel subscriptions on behalf of customers via Google Play Console or Google's API.  \n  \nIf you're looking to refund and revoke a subscription via RevenueCat's dashboard, see [Refunds](doc:refunds).", "2-0": "Stripe",
+    "1-1": "Google allows developers to cancel auto-renewing subscriptions on behalf of customers via Google Play Console or Google's API.
+For prepaid subscriptions, neither the customer nor the developer can cancel the subscription as it already has an expiration date.  \n  \nIf you're looking to refund and revoke a subscription via RevenueCat's dashboard, see [Refunds](doc:refunds).", "2-0": "Stripe",
     "2-1": "Subscriptions can be cancelled on behalf of customers via the Stripe dashboard or REST API.
 Refer to Stripe documentation for more info.", "3-0": "Amazon",